Last Update: November 5, 2019

 NOTE: Attorneys: The Columbia County Sheriff's Office does not accept or present opening bids by fax on behalf of the Plaintiff.
 Please be present or have a representative from the financial institution present at the time of the sale to present any opening bids.

-Effective 01/07/2019, our new Sheriff will be Roger L. Brandner.
-Please make this adjustment on any notices being drafted and taking place after that date.
+Effective 01/07/2019, our new Sheriff was Roger L. Brandner.
+Please make this adjustment on any notices being drafted.

 Wisconsin's foreclosure statute (Chapter 846) has been amended.
 Under the new law, certain buyers are prohibited from bidding at sheriff's sales or acquiring foreclosed property.
 You can see this entire Act by clicking https://docs.legis.wisconsin.gov/2017/related/acts/339.
 Act 339 creates 846.155 and 846.16(1)(d) of the statutes, relating to: eligible bidders at foreclosure sales, eligible purchasers of foreclosed property, and instituting penalties.
 To review Chapter 846, click this link https://docs.legis.wisconsin.gov/statutes/statutes/846.